-The Hedgehog is reminiscent of the Chanterelle mushroom because of its vibrant orange colouring and its nutty, peppery and sometimes fruity flavor.
+Hedgehog mushrooms are reminiscent of the chanterelle mushroom because of its vibrant orange coloring and its nutty, peppery and sometimes fruity flavor.
 The Hedgehog is an upright mushroom with a wide indented cap that contains downward projecting teeth on its underside.
 Its stem is stout, truncated and firm.
 The entire mushroom should maintain its golden color aside from the flesh, which is chalk white.
-Fresh, young Hedgehog mushrooms can be eaten raw, but older specimens should be cooked, as they have a bitter first bite.
-Cooked fresh Hedgehogs are very meaty in texture and hearty in flavor.
+Hedgehogs mushrooms have a meaty texture and earthy flavor.

 Hedgehog mushrooms can be found through the summer months and into fall.
 Depending on geographic location, they can be found in the late winter months.

 The wild Hedgehog mushroom is represented by two species, Hydnum repandum and the smaller Hydnum umbilicatum.
 These mushrooms belong to the toothed fungi varieties, yet they are not related to the Lion's Mane or other Hericium species.
 Hydnum repandum and its related species are, in fact, related to Chanterelle mushrooms, most closely Cantharellus cibarius.
 In a nod to its flavor and shape, it earned the nicknames Sweet Tooth, Pig's Trotter and Wood Urchin.
 Hedgehog mushrooms are easily identified in the wild; however, as with all wild mushrooms, do not eat or touch the mushroom unless there is a 100% certainty of its identification.